hosseinmahani/hosseinmahani.github.io/index.md

     "It does not matter how slowly you go as long as you do not stop. – Confucius", "You have to learn the rules of the game.
-And then you have to play better than anyone else. – Albert Einstein", "The future belongs to those who believe in the beauty of their dreams. – Eleanor Roosevelt", "Do not wait to strike till the iron is hot, but make it hot by striking. – William Butler Yeats" "The difference between a successful person and others is not a lack of strength, not a lack of knowledge, but rather a lack in will. – Vince Lombardi
-    "If you are not willing to risk the usual, you will have to settle for the ordinary. – Jim Rohn" ];
+And then you have to play better than anyone else. – Albert Einstein", "The future belongs to those who believe in the beauty of their dreams. – Eleanor Roosevelt", "Do not wait to strike till the iron is hot, but make it hot by striking. – William Butler Yeats", "The difference between a successful person and others is not a lack of strength, not a lack of knowledge, but rather a lack in will. – Vince Lombardi", "If you are not willing to risk the usual, you will have to settle for the ordinary. – Jim Rohn" ];